Classic Gooseneck Barn Lights Give New Space ‘Old Garage’ Feel

 We meet a lot of professionals day in and day out, and it’s always a pleasure to meet architects, builders, and designers who have a true passion for what they do — for their business, their product, and their customers.
 Matt and Jeff Balmer are fourth-generation builders who have spent much of their life in residential construction.
 As partners of Lands End Development in Crosslake, Minnesota, the brothers have grown their company much in the same way as we have here at Barn Light Electric — on the principles of quality, creativity, value and service.

 Jeff recently undertook a very special renovation and building project on Lake Obrien where his grandparents built a cabin in 1957.
 Jeff owns the cabin now and he added a new garage to the homestead this summer.

-“I chose the Eclipse because they are so darn cool!”
+“I chose the Esso because they are so darn cool!”
 Jeff says.
 “Plus I needed good light on the workbench.”
-The Eclipse is a mini RLM warehouse shade that is American made from commercial grade materials.
-It can be customized in dozens of ways to fit most any residential or commercial decor.
+The Esso is a mini RLM warehouse shade that is American made from commercial grade materials.
+It can be customized in dozens of ways to fit most any residential or commercial décor.